 Lead Practice Administrator and Practice Assistant

 Leanne has worked part time in the Rogers Veterinary Service office since May 2013 after homeschooling her two children.
 Leanne’s first job involved working for her father, who was an equine veterinarian.
 She raised market lambs as a 4-Her and helped her family raise puppies for Guide Dogs for the Blind.
 Leanne has always had dogs or cats at home.
 She was born in Colorado, and lived in New Mexico, California and Alaska before arriving in Oregon.
-Leanne attended the University of Alaska-Fairbanks, where she majored in English and history and minored in Alaskan Native Studies.
-When not working, she stays busy playing with and chasing after her grandson.
+Leanne attended the University of Alaska-Fairbanks, where she studied English, history and Alaskan Native Studies.
+When not working, she stays busy playing with and chasing after her two grandsons and dog, Emma.
 She also enjoys trying new recipes — “I will try almost any food once,” she says — reading, hiking, camping, and spending time with family.
 Someday she hopes to learn how to tie flies for fishing.
 Leanne lives in Albany with her husband, Jacob.

 Practice Communications Director and In-Field Veterinary Assistant

 Nicole joined Rogers Veterinary Service in May 2018 after moving back to Oregon from Arizona.
 She grew up in Colorado, where she helped her dad with U.S. Forest Service horses and her grandparents with camp horses.
 She even had a Shetland pony named “Snickers” when she was a kid.
-Nicole also spent time in Bellingham, Washington, and most recently Prescott, Arizona, but calls Oregon home “because it’s where we have the fondest memories of family and because it seems to me the closest you can get to the beauty of Heaven.”
+Nicole has also lived in Washington, Nevada and Utah, but calls Oregon home “because it’s where we have the fondest memories of family and because it seems to me the closest you can get to the beauty of Heaven.”
 She earned an Associate of Arts degree from Oregon Institute of Technology in Klamath Falls.
-Nicole and her family reside in Monroe with their tiny dog CC and their huge dog Sophie.
-They are also raising sheep for the first time.
-Nicole loves to explore the outdoors, volunteer with children, and study the Bible, but mostly she loves hanging out with her family, which includes husband, Sudden; daughters, Natalie and Nora; and son, Silas.
+Nicole and her family reside in Monroe with their tiny dog CC and their huge dogs Sophie and Gus.
+They love spending time raising bummer lambs, chickens, rabbits and turkeys.
+They also care for a retired mustang named Poco and a couple of cats with big personalities.
+Nicole loves to volunteer with children, study the Bible and hang out with her husband, Sudden.

 In-Field Veterinary Assistant